digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/mssql.md

 title: MS SQL Server / Azure SQL Databases
 ---

-ToolJet can connect to MS SQL Server & Azure SQL databases to read and write data.
+JumpStart can connect to MS SQL Server & Azure SQL databases to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the MS SQL Server data source, click on the **+ Add new Data source** button located on the query panel or navigate to the [Data Sources](/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the MS SQL Server data source, click on the **+ Add new Data source** button located on the query panel or navigate to the [Data Sources](/docs/data-sources/overview) page from the JumpStart dashboard.

 :::info
-Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist** our IP.
+Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist** our IP.
 :::

-ToolJet requires the following to connect to your PostgreSQL database.
+JumpStart requires the following to connect to your PostgreSQL database.

 - **Host**
 - **Port**